 For small-flowered varieties, allow plants to reach 12 to 18 inches high, then pinch above the fourth or fifth full set of leaves.

 Plants with large flowers can become top heavy and may require staking.
+We provide staking and support tips here.

 In autumn after a hard frost, lift, clean, and store tubers for winter.
 Or lift by mid-November if you don’t get frosty temperatures.